 Maria Alexandrovna Stepanova

 Maria Alexandrovna Stepanova is a Russian professional basketball player.
 She had born on February 23, 1979.
-Maria played for the Phoenix Mercury in the Women's National Basketball Association (WNBA) in the United States.
-Maria is the fourth-tallest player in the league, with a height of 201 cm.
+Maria played for the Phoenix Mercury in the Women’s National Basketball Association (WNBA) in the United States.
+Maria is the fourth-tallest player in league with a height of 201 cm.
 Stepanova was born in Shpakovskoye, which is now the town of Mikhaylovsk, in Stavropol Krai of the former Russian Soviet Federative Socialist Republic of the Soviet Union.
 But Maria grew up in Tosno, Leningrad Oblast.

 Stacey Dales